aneoconsulting/ArmoniK/infrastructure/quick-deploy/aws/README.md

 make deploy-ecr
 ```

+The list of created ECR repositories are in `ecr/generated/ecr-output.json`.

 ## AWS VPC

 You need to create an AWS Virtual Private Cloud (VPC) that provides an isolated virtual network environment.
 The